Ayurvedic Treatment for Rheumatoid Arthritis - An Overview

 Introduction

-Rheumatoid arthritis is an auto-immune condition in which the immune system attacks the healthy cells of the body considering them to be foreign particles.
+Rheumatoid arthritis (RA) is a persistent auto-immune condition.
+In this, the immune system attacks the healthy cells of the body, considering them to be foreign particles.
 It largely affects the joints by causing severe pain and swelling and results in bone erosion and joint deformity.
 Advanced treatment and medications have been developed for rheumatoid arthritis, but in severe cases, it may lead to physical disabilities.
 Ayurveda is a holistic practice that emphasizes food, exercise, and other lifestyle changes.
+This article elaborates on the ayurveda treatments for rheumatoid arthritis.

 How Does Ayurveda Help With Rheumatoid Arthritis?